ibm-cloud-docs/devsecops/devsecops-pipelines-add-steps.md

 ## Test
 {: #cd-devsecops-add-pipeline-test}

 This stage is where you run your tests on your code repos.
-You can access your repos added in the setup stage using the `list_repos` and `load_repo` pipelinectl interfaces.
+You can access your repos added in the setup stage by using the `list_repos` and `load_repo` `pipelinectl` interfaces.

 ### Example
 {: #cd-devsecops-add-pipeline-test-example}